 Strawberries are one of the first natural tasty treats of summer.
 There’s nothing quite like a plump and juicy strawberry, whether you eat them plain, bake a pie, add them to shortcake or turn them into jelly.

-Unfortunately, grocery store prices can be a bit prohibitive, so why not grow your own?
+Unfortunately, grocery store prices can be a bit high, so why not grow your own?

 Strawberries can easily be grown in garden rows or beds, but the best news is that they are also great for container gardening.
 They can even be grown indoors as long as they get six or more hours of sunlight a day.
 However, full sun is best in order to harvest bountiful crop.